Flora Payne Whitney: Personal life

-She died on July 18, 1986 at Community Hospital in Glen Cove, New York.
+She died on July 18, 1986, at Community Hospital in Glen Cove, New York.

+Wealth

+Following her father's death in 1930, Flora inherited $1,000,000 outright from his estate, as well as the income from a Trust Fund valued at approximately $15,000,000, which would be payable to her children after her death.

 Descendants

 Whitney's grandson John LeBoutillier is a political columnist and commentator and a one-term U.S. Representative representing a Long Island district.
 Her great-grandson, Josiah Hornblower (son of Whitney Tower's daughter, Alexandra Tower Hornblower Thorne) was featured in the documentary Born Rich.